VuceticBranislav/era-modern/README.md

 If you prefer using compiled releases, please follow the steps outlined below:

 1. Download the latest [Release.zip](../../releases) file,
-2. Before proceeding make sure to backup Era.dll and Vfs.dll files in your game folder,
+2. Before proceeding make sure to backup (Era.dll, Vfs.dll, Era.dbgmap and Vfs.dbgmap) files in your game folder,
-3. Unzip the Release.zip file to game folder and override Era.dll and Vfs.dll files,
+3. Unzip the Release.zip file to game folder and override files,
 4. Start game.
 <p align="justify">
   Please note that it is always recommended to create a backup of your game files before making any